 Capsaicin can cause an intense burning feeling when it is applied.
 In particular, if it is used less than 3-4 times a day, or if it is applied just after taking a hot bath or shower.
 However, this side-effect tends to ease off with regular use.
 Capsaicin cream should not be applied to broken or inflamed skin.
 Wash your hands immediately after applying capsaicin cream.

 Some other medicines are sometimes used on the advice of a specialist in a pain clinic.
-These may be an option if the above medicines do not help.
-For example, ketamine injections.
-Ketamine is normally used as an anaesthetic, but at low doses it can have a pain-relieving effect.
+These (for example, ketamine injections) may be an option if the above medicines do not help.
+Ketamine is normally used as an anaesthetic but at low doses it can have a pain-relieving effect.

 Another example is lidocaine gel.
 This is applied to skin, with a special patch.
 It is sometimes used for pain following shingles (postherpetic neuralgia).
 But note, it needs to be put on to non-irritated or healed skin.

-Side-effects and titrating dosages of medicines
+Side-effects and titrating the dosage of medicines

 For most of the medicines listed above it is common practice to start at a low dose at first.
 This may be sufficient to ease the pain but often the dose needs to be increased if the effect is not satisfactory.
 This is usually done gradually and is called titrating the dose.
 Any increase in dose may be started after a certain number of days or weeks - depending on the medicine.
 Your doctor will advise as to how and when to increase the dose if required; also, the maximum dose that can be taken for each particular medicine.